 Things to Keep in Mind While Cleaning Non-stick Cookware

 Make sure that if you are using non-stick cookware, you replace it after every 5 years.
 But, if the pan is damaged, it is best to discard it immediately.
 We are aware that non-stick pans that are chipped or scratched tend to release toxic compounds.
 Even high temperatures can lead to the breakdown of the coating on these pans.
 To prevent your non-stick pan from chipping or getting scratched, use only wooden spoons, steer clear of steel wool scrubbers and avoid stacking these pans.
 We’ve noticed that Vim Dishwash Anti Bac Liquid cleans non-stick utensils effectively without damaging them.
 Non-stick cookware can be used once in a while on a low flame, however for daily cooking, it’s best to opt for stainless steel vessels or cast iron-based cookware.
-You can read on how to clean your non-stick cookware effectively here.

 The kitchen sponge is known to be one of the most bacteria-ridden household objects.
 This is why sanitizing these sponges is critical.
 To prevent cross contamination, use separate sponges for dishes and other purposes like cleaning kitchen countertops and spills.
 Also, remember to clean them frequently and ensure they are replaced every month.